Illustration titled 'The Social State of Giving'.

 As the first generation of true digital natives, Gen Z is unsurprisingly more inclined to support their favorite causes online.
 They stand out as the most active generation donating on social platforms.

 However, beyond giving, Gen Z views social media as a way to advocate for the causes they believe in.
 Gen Z is 10x more open to sharing that they donated on social media than Boomers.
 In fact, 46% of Gen Z surveyed believe people should share donations online to help spread the word and inspire others.
-GoFundMe research shows that every time an organizer shares their fundraiser, this can help drive an $100 toward their goal, on average.
+GoFundMe research shows that every time an organizer shares their fundraiser, it can help drive an additional $100 toward their goal, on average.

 46% of Gen Z surveyed believe people should share donations online to help spread the word and inspire others